jooonior/tf2-how-to-record-depth/guide/basic-recording.md

 2. Enable ReShade, hide UI, start recording.
 3. Once you have what you came for, stop recording.

-You can check what you recorded.
+You can now check what you have recorded.
 Drag and drop the video onto `\tools\play.cmd` to open it in _ffplay_
 (a very fast player).
 Note that if the FPS and resolution is too high, it might not be able to play